 To our great joy the sun appeared as we began an uphill march to Seatoller Fell.

-Honister Pass is well known for its slate mine which began around 1750 and is still active.
+Honister Pass is well known for its slate mine which was opened around 1750 and is still active.
 Visitors may take a tour through it.
 The slate that is mined here is green in color and has been used in London on the roofs of the Ritz Hotel and St. James’s Palace.
 We stopped to have a cup of tea at the visitors’ center to relax and warm up.
 I did purchase a C2C slate coaster as a memento of the trek.

 The weather had not improved as we continued on our way up the old quarry tramway towards Grey Knotts.